Skip to main content

 International Driving Permit (IDP)

 An IDP alone is not sufficient for long-term residence in France.
-It is only valid alongside your valid national driving licence and for temporary visits.
+It is only valid alongside your national driving licence and for temporary visits.
 If you are a resident, you must obtain a French licence.

 Can Expats Get Standard Insurance Rates?